 The Medical School Interview

 Medical school tuition varies greatly with each state and each school.
-State schools will almost always cost less than private medical school tuition.
+State schools almost always cost less than private medical schools.
 Medical school tuition starts around $15,000 for most in-state residents.
-Of course there is also the Uniformed Services University of Health Sciences School of Medicine if you want to go to medical school for free.
-Non-resident medical school tuition can be upwards of $60,000.
-Remember, this doesn’t include books, fees and living expenses.
-Medical school costs can add up quickly, with the average debt of graduating medical students in 2011 was $161,290 according to the American Medical Association (AMA).
+Of course, there is also the Uniformed Services University of Health Sciences School of Medicine (USUHS, a.k.a. the military medical school) if you want to go to medical school for free.

 Medical School Scholarships

 As you can see, the average debt of medical students is quite large.
-Add interest and you will payback almost a quarter of a million dollars!
-Medical school scholarships can help you defer some of that cost.
-There are many sources of money for medical school scholarships and finding all of those sources can be overwhelming.
+Add interest, and you will likely be paying back around a quarter of a million dollars!
+Medical school scholarships can help you decrease those costs.
+There are many sources of money for medical school scholarships, and finding all of those sources can be overwhelming.
 We give you some good information on medical school scholarships here.